“Amazon’s Fire TV Stick 4K offers killer features at a great price.”

-While set-top boxes aren’t going away anytime soon, streaming sticks (aka dongles) increasingly offer some of the best value — and performance — in streaming land.
-Case in point: Roku’s fabulous Streaming Stick+ (now just $60) is easily one of our favorite streamers available right now, packing 4K HDR, a speedy processor, and a handy, point-anywhere remote, all running on Roku’s intuitive, easy-peasy operating system.
+While set-top boxes aren’t going away anytime soon, streaming sticks (aka dongles) increasingly offer some of the best value and performance in streaming land.
+Case in point: Roku’s fabulous Streaming Stick Plus ($60) is easily one of our favorite streamers available, packing 4K HDR, a speedy processor, and a handy, point-anywhere remote, all running on Roku’s intuitive operating system.

-Not to be outdone, Amazon has released its own loaded streaming stick for 2018, the new Fire TV Stick 4K.
-While the name may not be inspired, the latest Fire TV product promises to do virtually everything the Streaming Stick+ can while adding Alexa voice integration and even Dolby Vision HDR, all for just $50.
-While there were a few hiccups along the way, Amazon’s latest streaming stick offers impressive value — especially if Alexa is your jam.
+Not to be outdone, Amazon released its own loaded streaming stick, the Fire TV Stick 4K.
+While the name may not be inspired, the Fire TV Stick 4K promises everything the Streaming Stick Plus does while adding Alexa voice integration and even Dolby Vision and HDR10+, all for just $50.
+While we encountered a few hiccups along the way, Amazon’s latest streaming stick offers impressive value — especially if Alexa is your jam.

 Right off the bat, you’ll notice the Fire TV Stick 4K is chunky – big enough that it blocked other HDMI ports when we plugged it into a TCL 6-series, a Sony X900F, and a Samsung Q7F.
 What’s more, a side-mounted micro-USB power port makes for yet another blocking obstacle.

-Along with the extender, accessories include a USB power cable and wall adapter for versatile power connection, a new and improved Alexa voice remote, complete with a volume rocker and power key for basic TV control, and batteries for said remote.
+Along with the extender, accessories include a USB power cable and wall adapter for versatile power connection, a new and improved Alexa voice remote complete with a volume rocker and power key for basic TV control, and batteries for the remote.

 Setting up the Fire TV Stick 4K is a relatively simple affair, though we did run into a few hiccups on the software side.
 After plugging the stick in (with extender, of course), the system walks you speedily through system setup, including quickly connecting the remote to both the Fire TV device and our TV.

-Support for multiple HDR formats should future proof it quite nicely.
+Support for every HDR format should future proof it quite nicely.

 The system immediately required a software update (not unexpected for a brand-new device sent to us for review ahead of formal launch) which took about five minutes, and — after quickly connecting our Amazon account — we had some issues getting apps to download or open.
 The Netflix app simply wouldn’t open at all.
 We chalked the issue up to our occasionally squirrelly office router, but it wasn’t the only place we ran into some network trouble (more on that below).
 After backing out of the Netflix app and re-engaging, we got it working and all other apps followed suit.

-One major setting change you’ll want to make right away is the Fire TV Stick’s high dynamic range (HDR) setting.
-We love the fact that the device offers support for multiple HDR formats, including both HDR10 and Dolby Vision for enhanced contrast and color performance with supported content.
+One major setting change you may need to make right away is the Fire TV Stick’s high-dynamic range (HDR) setting.
+We love the fact that the device offers support for every current HDR format, including HDR10, HDR10+, HLG and Dolby Vision for enhanced contrast and color performance with supported content.
 However, an odd default setting created major picture problems within some HD content for us, specifically with Netflix videos.
 Colors were sapped and playback dim, as the system tried to initiate HDR contrast and color parameters over SDR video.

-To fix the issue, you’ll need to dig into the video settings: Go into Settings>Display & Sounds>Display, then scroll down to Dynamic Range Settings and switch from Always HDR to Adaptive.
+If this is the case for your device, you can easily fix it by digging into the video settings.
+Go into Settings>Display & Sounds>Display, then scroll down to Dynamic Range Settings and switch from Always HDR to Adaptive.
 This should allow all HDR content and SDR content to display correctly.
-Why Amazon chose Always HDR as the default is beyond us, but we were glad to find a fix.
-The device froze for us occasionally when changing settings, but you should only need to do this once.

 We’ve made no bones about the fact that we prefer Roku’s agnostic interface approach to those of Amazon and Apple, which tend to push their own content first.
-In the Fire TV Stick 4K’s case, the home screen will likely bombard you with ads for Amazon originals like The Romanoffs and The Marvelous Mrs. Maisel each time you hit the home screen.
-Then again, the former looks intriguing and the latter is excellent.
+In the Fire TV Stick 4K’s case, the home screen will likely bombard you with ads for Amazon originals like The Marvelous Mrs. Maisel (which, to be fair, is pretty “marvelous”) each time you hit the home screen.

 Quickly controlling video via voice control is extremely handy.

-Otherwise, it’s simple and speedy to load up just about all the streaming apps you want — excluding native YouTube thanks to Amazon and Google’s feud, but there’s an easy browser workaround included.
+Otherwise, it’s simple and speedy to load up just about all the streaming apps you want — now including native YouTube thanks to Amazon and Google finally ending their feud.

 The navigation bar at the top makes it simple to choose your favorites or drop into the settings to manage apps, control audio and video parameters, and other preferences, with handy icons to help you find your query.